L-function

 In mathematics, an L-function is a meromorphic function on the complex plane, associated to one out of several categories of mathematical objects.
 An L-series is a Dirichlet series, usually convergent on a half-plane, that may give rise to an L-function via analytic continuation.
-The Riemann zeta function is an example of an L-function, and one important conjecture involving L-functions is the Riemann hypothesis and its generalization.
+The Riemann zeta function is an example of an L-function, and some important conjectures involving L-functions are the Riemann hypothesis and its generalizations.

 The theory of L-functions has become a very substantial, and still largely conjectural, part of contemporary analytic number theory.
 In it, broad generalisations of the Riemann zeta function and the L-series for a Dirichlet character are constructed, and their general properties, in most cases still out of reach of proof, are set out in a systematic way.
 Because of the Euler product formula there is a deep connection between L-functions and the theory of prime numbers.

 The mathematical field that studies L-functions is sometimes called analytic theory of L-functions.